Gold facts

 Uses

-Investors buy gold in the form of wafers, bars and coins, believed to offer a measure of protection from the risks of inflation and market volatility.
+Investors buy gold in the form of wafers, bars and coins, often as a measure of protection from the risks of inflation and market volatility.
 Gold-backed exchange-traded funds (ETF) are another source of investment demand for gold.

 Production